SJ6080 - Campaigning Journalism (2020/21)

 They will consider the constraints on the media, from proprietorship to readership, from ethics to the law.
 They will learn to integrate their understanding of what makes news with a growing capacity to understand how they can make the news.

-Key campaigns of the past, such as white slavery to the Congo rubber scandals, Cathy Comes Home, Ralph Nader's seat belts, the NSPCC and the 2010 electoral campaign in Barking, will be examined as will online and viral techniques.
+Key campaigns of the past, such Cathy Comes Home, and the Brexit campaign, will be examined as will online and viral techniques.

 A variety of approaches and writing styles will be explored, including jokes, satire, humour, blogging, viral marketing and twitter.
 The disciplines of writing to precise word-length will be addressed in these contexts.
 A sensitivity to images and online formats will also be important.

 Formative assessment will consist of an essay displaying evidence of critical awareness of a key ethical dilemma, while summative assessment will involve crafting a campaign based on original research, which must be pitched to the class and tutor and backed up by a log book detailing contacts and events.
-Contribution to class will be self-assessed, moderated by tutors’ evaluation of attendance.
+Contribution to class will be assessed through contributions to online journal.

 Teaching methods include lectures, workshops, guest speakers, seminar discussion, screenings and tutorials.
 Workshops will focus on producing the professional skills of journalism within class and outside it.
 Students are expected to attend and must participate.
 In seminars, workshops and tutorials they are expected to raise issues, ask questions and seek feedback to enable them to reflect on their practice.